rajeshiitk/secureye/README.md

 - **Live Video Streaming**: View live video streams from surveillance cameras in real-time using WebRTC and web socket.
 - **Sensor Data Monitoring**: Monitor temperature and humidity sensor data in the admin panel.
 - **Responsive Design**: User interface designed to be responsive and accessible across devices.
-- Real-time object detection using the COCO-SSD model
+- Real-time object detection using the COCO-SSD model.
-- Recording video and taking screenshots
+- Recording video and taking photo and toggle camera.

 ## Technologies Used